 2012-13: Persson played 65 games for the Islanders’ AHL affiliate in Bridgeport in his first pro season.
 He scored 17 goals with 12 assists, missing time in March with an upper body injury, and was +5 with 25 penalty minutes.
 The Sound Tigers missed the AHL playoffs after finishing third in the Northeast Division.
 Persson was re-called by the Islanders for the playoff series with Pittsburgh but did not appear in any games.

 Persson uses his size and strength to advantage and will go into tight areas to create scoring chances.
-He put up big scoring numbers in junior hockey playing on a line with Nugent-Hopkins so there is some skepticism about his individual skill set, particularly his mobility, but his competitive nature makes him an intriguing prospect.
+He put up big scoring numbers in junior hockey playing on a line with Ryan Nugent-Hopkins but has been more of a two-way, defense-first forward at the pro level.
+His mobility is sometimes an issue but his competitive nature makes him an intriguing prospect.